sajt/nameday/README.txt

-;$Id$

 -- SUMMARY --

 The nameday module creates a block with the current (in this time only hungarian) nameday(s) and holiday if it exists

 -- REQUIREMENTS --